Funding

 Fee Impacts

-The following tables illustrate sample fees for parcels of various sizes and customer classes.
+The following tables illustrate sample fees for parcels of various sizes.

 For more detail please refer to the complete fee study.